 My first impression of Asheville was, “this feels a lot like New York”.

-Asheville became a vacation destination for the rich when the railroad came through in the late 1800s.
+Asheville became a vacation destination for the elite when the railroad came through in the late 1800s.

-As more people with money came to town, gentlemen like Edwin Grove saw the opportunity to build grand hotels such as the Omni Grove Park Inn completed in 1912.
+As more people with money came to town, gentlemen like Edwin Grove seized the opportunity to build grand hotels such as the Omni Grove Park Inn completed in 1912.

-When the Great Depression hit, Asheville had the largest debt of any city.
+When the Great Depression hit, Asheville had the largest debt of any city in the United States.
 Asheville opted to pay off its debt, which took almost 50 years.

-With no money for new buildings, all they could do was maintain existing structures.
+With no money for new buildings, all the city could do was maintain its existing structures.
 Many of the original buildings still stand in their untouched form.

 Later, new buildings were erected, but the effect of old and new is part of the charm.